 Practice good personal hygiene.
 Wipe yourself from front to back after using the toilet.
 This helps keep bacteria from getting into the urethra.

 Use condoms during sex.
 These help prevent UTIs caused by sexually transmitted bacteria.
-Also, avoid using spermicides during sex.
-These can increase the risk of UTIs.
+Also don't use spermicides during sex.
+These can increase the risk for UTIs.
 Choose other forms of birth control instead.
 For women who tend to get UTIs after sex, a low-dose of a preventive antibiotic may be used.
-Be sure to discuss this option with your health care provider.
+Be sure to discuss this option with your healthcare provider.

-Follow up with your health care provider as directed.
+Follow up with your healthcare provider as directed.
 He or she may test to make sure the infection has cleared.
-If necessary, additional treatment may be started.
+If needed, more treatment may be started.